daan1392/mcmc_inference/README.md

 - src/            — package source (models, inference, utils)

 ## Usage
-1. Place measurement and surrogate training data in data/ (e.g. data/raw or data/inputs).
+1. Place measurement and surrogate training data in data/ (e.g. data/processed).
-2. Edit a config in configs/config.yaml (set experiment path, data paths, hyperparameters).
+2. Edit a config in configs/config.yaml (set experiment path, data paths, measurement data etc.).
 3. Run the main script:
 ```bash
 python scripts/run_complete.py --config configs/config.yaml
 ```
-Or set environment variables / CLI args as supported by the script.

 ## Tips
 - Keep each experiment in its own output directory to avoid overwriting results.
-- Use "RBF" kernel for GP to approximate semi-linear functions and the "Quadratic" kernel for quadratic functions.
+- Use "RBF" kernel to approximate quasi-linear functions and the "Quadratic" kernel for quadratic functions.
-- Always very

-## Contributing / Support
-Open issues or PRs on the repository for bugs, feature requests, or questions.
+- Use sufficient training points and observe the validation plots and printed summary to assess the quality of the GPs